harshitparikh1/NYPD-Arrests/README.md

-# NYPD_Arrests_Data
+# NYPD Arrests Data
-•	Designed dimensional model for dataset using DATAEDO (mac) & ER DATA STUDIO (windows) for NYPD arrests data
+- Designed dimensional model for dataset using DATAEDO (mac) & ER DATA STUDIO (windows) for NYPD arrests data
-•	Staged largescale data from multiple sources into one database (SQL Server)
+- Staged largescale data from multiple sources into one database (SQL Server)
-•	Engineered ETL workflows and systematized data cleansing to integrate data into facts & dimensions using ALTERYX & TALEND
+- Engineered ETL workflows and systematized data cleansing to integrate data into facts & dimensions using ALTERYX & TALEND
-•	Reduced the overall time taken by 50% to load the fact table (53.1 million records) implementing performance tuning and parallelization of ETL jobs
+- Reduced the overall time taken by 50% to load the fact table (53.1 million records) implementing performance tuning and parallelization of ETL jobs
-•	Visualized the data using TABLEAU and POWERBI to discover concealed but paramount insights
+- Visualized the data using TABLEAU and POWERBI to discover concealed but paramount insights

- The Datasets are available at: [OpenData](https://data.cityofnewyork.us/Public-Safety/NYPD-Arrests-Data-Historic-/8h9b-rp9u)
+The Datasets is available on: [OpenData](https://data.cityofnewyork.us/Public-Safety/NYPD-Arrests-Data-Historic-/8h9b-rp9u)

 ### What's in this Dataset?
 Rows **5.15M** |